flipperdevices/flipperzero-firmware/ReadMe.md

 - UL: Plugins -> SubGHz Bruteforcer: Fix Linear Delta 3 repeats (now its more stable and we will be sure signal is received correctly) (By xMasterX)
 - UL: Show RSSI in weather station app and in pocsag pager app (By xMasterX)
 - [Patreon Build Update](https://www.patreon.com/RogueMaster/membership): ALL, Anime and RM Select builds will now have 103 more new animations [(Thanks to IoriKesso)](https://github.com/IoriKesso/Flipper-Zero-Anime-Wallpapers)
+- Added: [Flizzer Tracker (By LTVA1)](https://github.com/LTVA1/flizzer_tracker) - Feel free to provide feedback in the project.

 <a name="release">